Chart: Average Customer Lifespan

 The Chart Data table for Average Customer Lifespan works differently from other charts.
 It provides the following breakdown:

-• Customer Churn Rate (6/mo avg) — The six-month trailing average of the Paid Subscriber Churn Rate.
+- Customer Churn Rate (6/mo avg) — The six-month trailing average of the Paid Subscriber Churn Rate.
+This is the average of the churn rates from the previous six months, excluding the current month.

 Next steps